surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 <b><i>Funnel charts can be viewed in following ways;</i></b>

- - <b>Sort** on selecting this check box, it enables data in the sorted order in funnel chart.
+ - <b>Sort:</b> on selecting this check box, it enables data in the sorted order in funnel chart.

- - **Curved** on selecting this check box it will display, funnel chart in curved view.
+ - <b>Curved:</b> on selecting this check box it will display, funnel chart in curved view.

- - **Pinched** on selecting this check box it will display, compressed view of the funnel chart.
+ - <b>Pinched:</b> on selecting this check box it will display, compressed view of the funnel chart.

- - **Inverted** on selecting this check box it will display, funnel chart in reversed or bottom up position.
+ - <b>Inverted:</b> on selecting this check box it will display, funnel chart in reversed or bottom up position.

- - **Highlight on Hover**  on selecting this check box it will highlight each section by placing a cursor on it.
+ - <b>Highlight on Hover:</b> on selecting this check box it will highlight each section by placing a cursor on it.

- - **Dynamic Height** on selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.
+ - <b>Dynamic Height:</b> on selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.

- - **Dynamic Slope** on selecting this checkbox it will display the potential covered based on the value range.
+ - <b>Dynamic Slope:</b> on selecting this checkbox it will display the potential covered based on the value range.

-**For instance:** higher value is referred with bigger slope and lower value is referred with smaller slope.
+<b>For instance:</b> higher value is referred with bigger slope and lower value is referred with smaller slope.

- - **Load Animation** on selecting this check box the column values in funnel chart will appear as moving image.
+ - <b>Load Animation:</b> on selecting this check box the column values in funnel chart will appear as moving image.

 ##  Gauge Chart